guilsch/vocavox_android/README.md

 ## Contribution

 We welcome contributions from the community.
-If you'd like to contribute to the improvement of this application, please send an e-mail to guilhem.schena@gmail.com.
+If you'd like to contribute to the improvement of this application by adding functionalities or fix bugs, please send an e-mail to guilhem.schena@gmail.com.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---